Posted by yanib on 2025-03-22 09:25:14 |

 The total memory occupied by a structure is the sum of the memory sizes of all its members.

-takes 4 bytes, then total memory used = 28 bytes.
+If char[20] takes 20 bytes, int takes 4 bytes, and float takes 4 bytes, then total memory used = 28 bytes.

-)A union is similar to a structure, but all members share the same memory.
+union)A union is similar to a structure, but all members share the same memory.

 The memory allocated to a union is equal to the size of its largest member.